If you are experiencing issues, have questions, don't know which variables to use, etc. please first look for an answer on this FAQ page.

 - 3) You will cite our lab in future publications in which you used our tasks

 - 4) You will report any changes you made to the task so that your results can be replicated

 Note - We do not have access to E-Studio files for the Oswald et al. (2015) shortened tasks.
 Please email Tom Redick for those.

 Can I make edits to your tasks?

 We have no issue with researchers making slight modifications.
 For example translating the task to another language, making modifications to the instructions, adding a questionnaire, making aesthetic font/color changes, etc. However, we request that you do not change the nature of the task such that the task is no longer measuring what it was designed to measure (i.e., if you convert the processing trials in the Operation Span to geometry problems or change the memory stimuli to words, this is no longer the Operation Span task).
-If you do make any modifications, again please report any changes you made in future publications/presentations so that your results can be replicated.
+If you do make any modifications, again please report any changes you made in future articles/presentations so that your results can be replicated.

 Are E-Prime 1 and E-Prime 2 compatible?

 No, E-Prime 1 and E-Prime 2 are not compatible in any way.
 Seeing as we only have E-Prime 2, we cannot edit or open any of our E-Prime 1 files.